[This post has been updated]

-It is the responsibility of the submitter to determine which of the NMA Categories is best suited to your work.
+You decide which of the NMA Categories is best suited to your work.
 Most written and visual work may be entered in more than one category except where specific restrictions are stated.
 (There is a separate fee for each individual entry.)
 The judges—not the NMAF—will determine whether your entry is appropriate to the category’s definition.
-Any entry deemed by judges to be entered in the wrong category will be disqualified.

-Each year the NMAF relies on the expertise of more than two hundred volunteer judges to evaluate and rank all submissions.
 In composing its judging panels the NMAF strives for diversity of geography, language and expertise.
 Judges are recognized experts in a particular field of magazine publishing, editing, design, content creation and business, and may have an expertise in a subject relevant to a particular category.
 Read more about the Judging Process.

-Submissions in written categories are evaluated in a first tier by separate English- and French-language juries for each category.
-A shortlist of top entries from those panels, proportional by language, goes on to a second, bilingual jury for each category.
-Thus by the time a winner is selected, six judges have weighed in equally on all finalists.
+Submissions in written categories are evaluated by separate English- and French-language juries for each category, and each jury receives identical scoring procedures and criteria.
+Each jury is composed of a diverse panel of 3 experts.
 Submissions in visual, integrated and special award categories are evaluated by juries of 3-5 members, one or more of whom is bilingual.